plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/The Stack.md

 4. Event — An ability is used, or triggered, or any effect that would modify the game-state of an entity.
 The term acts as a general catch-all word for everything that goes on the stack.
 5. Stack Frame — The state the stack is currently in (like a frame in a video or game).

-**Pushing Events Onto The Stack.** Whenever an event occurs, that event is pushed onto the stack.
+#### Pushing Events Onto The Stack

+Whenever an event occurs, that event is pushed onto the stack.
 Effects are never simultaneous, thus they are pushed onto the stack one at a time, until no more events can be pushed onto the stack.

 Let's use the following interaction as an example: